BarathHacks/quinbay/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.2.

+Assignment for interview Round 2.
+Developed using bootstrap 5.x and web security off because of 403 access denied using proxy.

+Find sample screenshots in screenshots directory.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.